juliuspleunes4/bachelorThesis/README.md

 # bachelorThesis

-ReadMe will be created once the code works as intented.
+ReadMe will be created once the code works as intended.